UniPipe/openpipe/CONTRIBUTING.md

 2. `git clone` this repository to your machine
 3. `cd` to where you've cloned the repository
 4. Apply your improvements
-5. Execute: `tox` to rum the tests
+5. Execute: `tox` to run the tests
 6. Submit a pull request